 Undergraduate Students.
 For undergraduate Shorelight-Identified Students, Shorelight’s revenue share is equal to thirty percent (30%) of Net Tuition for a Shorelight-Identified Student’s first Academic Year (the “Undergraduate Revenue Share”), plus a progression fee equal to ten per cent (10%) of such student’s Net Tuition for each additional semester (whether or not such semesters are continuous) following the first Academic Year that the student is enrolled at the University (the “Undergraduate Progression Fee”)

 Graduate Students.
 For graduate Shorelight-Identified Students, Shorelight will be paid a fee by the University in an amount equal to twenty-five percent (25%) of Net Tuition for a Shorelight- Identified Student’s first Academic Year (the “Graduate Fee”).
+There is no Graduate Progression Fee, which, for clarity, means that the University will not pay Shorelight a Progression Fee for graduate Shorelight-Identified Students after such students’ first Academic Year.
+If a student enrolls for only one semester in the first Academic Year, the Graduate Fee will apply only to that semester.

 Deliberately deleted.

 ESL.
 For ESL Students, Shorelight will be paid a fee by the University in the amount equal to twenty percent (20%) of the cost of the ESL Program (the “ESL Fee”).
-For clarity, ESL Students who subsequently matriculate to the University become subject to the Undergraduate or Graduate Fee and the Undergraduate or Graduate Progression Fee.
+This does not include any tuition collected by University for credit courses taken by students while attending the ESL Program.
+For clarity, ESL Students who subsequently matriculate to the University become subject to the Undergraduate or Graduate Fee and the Undergraduate Progression Fee.

 No fee will be payable by University to Shorelight where the student is recruited through University’s own programs for recruitment of students within the United States including any distance education course.
+Shorelight will not recruit students to any University Program at SUNY Korea or Stony Brook Institute at Anhui University.
+For clarity, Shorelight will continue to recruit students to the University’s FLY programs and will share revenue with the University for such students pursuant to Section 3(a) hereof.

 No fee will be payable by University to Shorelight where: